brunamotta/brunamotta/README.md

 I'm interested in Front-end development, mobile development and UI/UX design, but I'm still exploring and learning about the tecnology market and its areas.

 - 🔭 I’m currently working on my portfolio on Github
-- 🌱 I’m currently studying JavaScript
+- 🌱 I’m currently studying node.js
 - 😄 Pronouns: She/Her

 If you want to know more about me: